RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 # Save output table for all pathway and cluster
 ## Define the list of cluster types
 cluster_types <- c(  "Granule",
-  "MLI1",
+  "MLI1" ,
   "MLI2" ,
   "PLI12" ,
   "PLI23" ,
   "Golgi" ,
   "Unipolar_Brush" ,
-  "Purkinje",
+  "Purkinje" ,
   "Astrocyte" ,
   "Bergman_Glia",
-  "OPC",
-  "Meningeal",
-  "Endothelial",
-  "Endothelial_Stalk",
-  "Choroid_Plexus",
-  "Unknown_Neuron_Subpop")
+  "Meningeal_Endothelial",
+  "Choroid_Plexus" ,
+  "Unknown")

 ## Initialize an empty list to store the results for each cluster type
 all_results <- list()